admonkey/MySQLdtp/README.md

     qdbp execute -p /path/to/example_D4JAOb_A.pdo.php /path/to/ddl.sql

-Use to execute the list of SQL scripts:
+Execute a list of SQL scripts:

     qdbp execute -p example_D4JAOb_A.pdo.php /path/to/sql.lst